VerifyTests/Verify.AspNetCore/readme.md

 <!-- endSnippet -->

-## Testing web app with specific controller scenarios
+## Testing a web app with specific controller scenarios

-`UseSpecificControllers` extends `IMvcBuilder` to allow integration testing of a web app using s specific controller scenario.
+`UseSpecificControllers` extends `IMvcBuilder` to allow integration testing of a web app using a specific controller scenario.

 <!-- snippet: TestController -->
 <a id='snippet-testcontroller'></a>